-If debit cards are new to you, you may not (yet) know how to use one.
-It's easier than you think.
-We'll cover a few basic examples below, and you'll have a clear idea of how to use your card in no time.
+Debit cards might be new to you, or you may want a refresher on how they work.
+We'll cover a few basic examples below, and you'll have a clear idea of how to get the most out of your card and avoid problems.

-Debit cards can be used to get cash out of your checking account at an automated teller machine (ATM).
-To do this, insert your card into the ATM's card reader.
-If you're not sure how the card goes in, look for a diagram that looks similar to your card.
-It will indicate which side goes up, and which side should face left or right (look for something similar to the black stripe on the back of your card).
+You can use debit cards to withdraw cash from your checking account at an automated teller machine (ATM).
+To do so, insert your card into the ATM's card reader.
+If you're not sure how the card goes in, look for a diagram that appears similar to your card.
+It should indicate which side goes up and which side should face left or right (look for something similar to the black stripe on the back of your card).

-You may also be asked for a CCD, CVV, or similar security code.
-It is a three or four digit code that helps prove that you are authorized to use the card.
-This code can be found on the back of most cards towards the far right (often printed on the card in black ink after your card number).
+You may also need to provide a CCD, CVV, or similar security code.
+Those three- or four-digit codes help to prove that you are authorized to use the card.
+Those codes can be found on the back of most cards toward the far right (often printed on the card in black ink after your card number).
 On American Express cards, the code is on the front of the card (again, in black ink on the far right).

-To use a debit card online, you'll need to know the correct billing address linked to that card.
+To use a debit card online, you often need to know the billing address linked to that card.
 With most debit cards, this is your home address.
-However, you may have difficulty using prepaid debit cards if you do not know what address to use.
+However, you may have difficulty using prepaid debit cards if you do not know which address to use.

 If you plan to make payments online, be sure that your computer will keep thieves from stealing your card information.
 Keep your security software up to date, and only use your card on sites that you trust.
-You should also check to make sure that your card information will be sent over a secure connection when shopping online (look for the lock icon and any messages on your browser).
+Verify that your card information goes through a secure connection when shopping online (look for the lock icon and any messages on your browser).

-Prepaid cards are very similar to traditional bank-issued debit cards.
-The main difference is that they are not linked to your bank account.
-Instead, they are linked to a pool of money that you load onto the card before using it.
-In most cases, you can use a prepaid debit card as if it was any other card – as long as you have sufficient funds available, nobody's going to care that you have a prepaid card.
+Prepaid cards are similar to traditional bank-issued debit cards.
+The main difference is that they don’t have a direct link to your bank account.
+Instead, they spend from a pool of money that you load onto the card before using it.
+In most cases, you can use a prepaid debit card as if it was any other card.
+As long as you have sufficient funds available, nobody's going to care that you have a prepaid card.

 If you're going to use a prepaid debit card, keep an eye on the fees you pay.
 These cards are typically (but not always) more expensive than debit cards issued by banks.